-Why payment defaults are so dangerous for companies
+Why default payments can be dangerous for companies

-Definition: When do we speak of payment default?
+Definition: When do we speak of default payment?

 Successfully managing non-payment risk rests on three important pillars: